TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Configuration/Index.rst

 - Calling :code:`$logger->debug($msg);` will result in $msg being written only to the default log file (:file:`typo3temp/var/log/typo3_<hash>.log`).

-For a list of writers shipped with the TYPO3 Core see the section about :ref:`logging-writers`.
+For a list of writers shipped with the `TYPO3 Core`:pn: see the section about :ref:`logging-writers`.